Adventures in eLearning

 IBOT USER TRAINING

 This one always felt like it was from some strange dream.
 It had everything.
-A self-balancing futuristic wheelchair, brilliant inventors, an on-looker car crash, me almost running over a woman with a Segway, and a mansion with secret doors and a garage with two helicopters.
+A self-balancing futuristic wheelchair, brilliant inventors, an on-looker car crash, me almost running a person over with a Segway, and a mansion with secret doors and a garage with two helicopters.
 A new James Bond movie perhaps?
 Nope, my next training project.

 Dean Kamen, who created the Segway, that two-wheeled balancing transporter you see vacationers use on tours, also created a wheelchair using the same gyroscopic balancing technology.
 He actually created the iBOT first, in collaboration with Independence Technology, and the Segway was born from that technology.
 The iBOT Wheelchair was and still is revolutionary.
 And I found myself part of the team responsible for developing the training experience for new iBOT owners.

 The iBOT has a straightforward goal of increasing independence.
 As it self-balances on two wheels it can raise itself to the eye level of someone standing.
 Being eye level creates greater inclusion with others.
 The iBOT can also aid in climbing stairs and moving through sand, which allows the occupant to increase their mobility.

 So why even build this project?
 Are we just trying to check a requirement box for corporate?
 Luckily not.
 While “checking the box” is fairly common, our client wanted to create something that worked well and so they recognized that a training course was going to be beneficial to their users.
 We wanted to understand the difference between the performance the users should be having and the performance they are having.

 Always understand and document the need through an analysis.
 It allows you to create something that does work instead of something that just looks like it works.
 It gives us an approach with a reason.
 Here is what was determined.